 For the Birds Radio Program: 1-year Anniversary of For the Birds

 What resources have made this radio program possible?
+(4:04) Date verified.

 (Recording of a Blue Jay)

 Although birds themselves give me much of the inspiration and knowledge to produce “For the Birds,” this program wouldn’t be possible without the help of many others.
 The Cornell Laboratory of Ornithology provides the bird recordings.
-Their “Field Guide to Bird Songs” has practically every call I need–whether it’s a Blue Jay call to irritate those wonderful Port Wing Blue Jay haters,
+Their “Field Guide to Bird Songs” has practically every call I need–whether it’s a Blue Jay call to tease those wonderful Port Wing Blue Jay haters,

 (Recording of a Blue Jay) an ethereal Winter Wren to capture our lovely, dark, and deep woods,